 This was before he was president.

-So right there on the spot, it's just the four of them in the car.
+So right there on the spot, it's just the four of them in the car, he tells Graham he needs to give the ministry a hefty six-figure check.

 I've just been moved by this so much.

-So, you know, once again, camera's not rolling, a different side of Donald Trump.
+So, you know, once again, cameras not rolling, a different side of Donald Trump.

 I mean, Walter Cronkite always talks about in seeking truth, you have to get both sides of a story.

-But in the time that I traveled, I began to see, and and this is in no way disparaging of of any other part of the country or region of the country, but when I got to Alabama and Georgia, it was a a very different Christianity than the Catholicism that I grew up in.
+But in the time that I traveled, I began to see, and this is in no way disparaging of any other part of the country or region of the country, but when I got to Alabama and Georgia, it was a very different Christianity than the Catholicism that I grew up in.

-And I came to like it, appreciate it, identify with it, and I don't think it's it that there are places like this in New York, but the difference is in Alabama, it's every other street.
+And I don't think that there are places like this in New York, but the difference is in Alabama, it's every other street.

 There's a church.